Why we focus on lead in water.

 - The Bipartisan Infrastructure Law (BIL) delivers $15 billion to help communities begin this work — the largest federal investment in lead pipe replacement to date.
 But $15 billion is just a downpayment.

 Experts estimate we need at least $46–90 billion to get the job done.
 Without additional funding and strong implementation, too many communities will remain at risk — especially those already facing systemic disinvestment and environmental injustice.
-The Protect Kids from LeadCoalition is focused on accelerating progress on lead in drinking water.
-With the right policies, partnerships, and protections in place, we can make lead pipes a thing of the past — and ensure every child has access to safe, clean water at home and at school.
+The Protect Kids from Lead Coalition is focused on securing the necessary funding to replace all lead service lines across the country.
+With additional funding and interim protections in place, we can make lead pipes a thing of the past and ensure every child has access to safe, clean water at home and at school.